Denver’s Leading VHS to DVD Service

 Do you know that many of my competitors just deliver raw footage through a completely automated process?
 What does that mean?

 Finally, you don’t have to ship your tapes out of town or even out of state to get a great price.
-After over a decade in a retail location, I now work by appointment out of my home office, allowing me to offer really great personal, flexible service at some of the best Pricing! around.
+After over a decade in a retail location, I now work by appointment out of my home office, allowing me to offer really great personal, flexible service at some of the best prices!

-How to Digitize VHS Right
+How to Digitize Right

 It takes extra time and an experienced eye to get a VHS tape ready for conversion.
 I call the first step ‘capture’.
 In order to capture a videotape at its best, a couple of things need to happen

-I simply check the tape guard, or door as I call it, looking to make sure that the tape is showing between reels.
-Then I make sure it will insert into a machine correctly and then fast forward and then rewind.
+I simply check the tape guard, or door as I call it, to make sure that the tape is showing between reels.
+Then I make sure it will insert into a machine correctly, and then fast forward and then rewind.
 If I get this far, I can be sure that the tape will play through the machine.

-Combine these two simple steps with high quality equipment, and you have a great chance at having your VHS to DVD done right!
+Combine these two simple steps with high-quality equipment, and you have a great chance at having your VHS to DVD done right!

 Why VHS to DVD Now?